pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 716: More Java
 Complete one module to OCI Certification, create new project for practice concepts about Clean Architecture and best practices to write a clean code and how uncople projects for my local system.

+#### Day 717: Java
+Continue in my personal project, start looking for a job as a programmer, I think I will never feel ready or fully prepared.